-The static heeling angle due to steady wind shall not exceed 16°; criterion of 0,8 of the deck edge immersion angle is not applicable to timber carriers.
+The angle of static heel due to steady wind shall not exceed 16°; criterion of 0,8 of the deck edge immersion angle is not applicable to timber carriers.

 3.3.6 Stability calculations for a ship carrying deck timber cargo for the most unfavourable loading condition out of those specified in 3.3.1.1 - 3.3.1.4 shall be performed with regard to possible increase in mass of the deck timber cargo due to absorption of water.